Mahabub-bd-com/Mahabub-bd-com/README.md

 - Creativity is My Mission and Vision

 ## About Me
 As a Front-End Web Developer, My Clients Trust Me.
 I am passionate about my agreement through technical knowledge.
-Satisfy job finished my target.
-Create dynamic and static web website applications & user-friendly.
+A Satisfying job finished my target.
+Ensure dynamic and static web applications & user-friendly.
 Meets the client's goals and highest standards of quality and function.
 Dedication to adapting to the environment makes sure valuable development assets for you.

 ## Skills & Expertise
 - WordPress